ericjanto/personal-blog/content/posts/articles/2020-07-03-gatsby-cpanel.md

 ---

 That should be it!
-Enjoy your website, generated with Gatsby, hosted and deployed to cPanel.
+Enjoy your website, generated with Gatsby, deployed to and hosted by cPanel.